Postmodernism – and so-called “Grand Theory” – is dead as disco…

 An amusing cartoon to begin:

 So we’re now all living in, what’s being called the `post-truth’ era.
 The era where a guy like Donald Trump is the actual PRESIDENT of the actual United States.

 The age of lies!
 The age of misbeliefs.
-The age of stupid.
+The age of: stupid.

-So: Postmodernism is what killed the USA.
+So: Continental Philosophy, and Postmodernism is what killed the USA.

-It gave us `PRESIDENT Donald Trump’.
 (That title – with that name near it – still sounds utterly ridiculous.)

 So back to reality:

 Postmodernism is now dead.

 They create a lot.
 (Like say, Trump.)